sustglobal/dev-center/jekyll/_docs/dashboard-guide.md

 ## Scenario-based Exposure Summaries

 The top-left view on the Climate Explorer dashboard provides an overview of asset-level risk exposure.
-It has controls to select Climate Scenario, Historic Hazard, and Project Hazard, and it includes 4 graphs:
+It has controls to select Climate Scenario, Historic Hazard, and Projected Hazard, and it includes 4 graphs:
 - Asset Map
 - Riskiest Assets
 - Historic Risk Event Occurrence